Michigan State football gets first Jonathan Smith 2025 recruiting commit: QB Leo Hannan

 Jonathan Smith went to familiar territory to land Michigan State football’s first pledge for its 2025 class.

 The honor goes to Leo Hannan, a quarterback from Servite High in Anaheim, California, who announced his intention to become a Spartan on Monday night.
-The three-star prospect and Long Beach native chose the Spartans over Colorado and Virginia as well as a number of other major conference offers, according to multiple recruiting sites.
+The three-star prospect and Long Beach native chose the Spartans over Colorado and Virginia as well as several other major conference offers, according to multiple recruiting sites.

-Smith is familiar with the Southern California region, having grown up in Pasadena before playing at Oregon State and then launching his coaching career.
+Smith is familiar with Southern California, having grown up in Pasadena before playing at Oregon State and then launching his coaching career.
 His expected starting quarterback this fall, Aidan Chiles, also is from Smith’s hometown.
 Since-departed Katin Houser, who started seven games for MSU last season before transferring to East Carolina in the offseason, also is from Anaheim.

 Contact Chris Solari: csolari@freepress.com.
 Follow him @chrissolari.